Managing Weight-Loss Medication Side Effects: A Physician's Guide

-weight management medications like dual-action weight medication and weight management medication have transformed weight management medicine, but they come with a side effect profile that requires active management.
+weight-loss medications like dual-hormone agonists and weight-loss medication have transformed weight management medicine, but they come with a side effect profile that requires active management.
 Dr. Charles Kamen, MD, board-certified neurologist at LiveNow Longevity in Las Vegas, helps patients navigate these effects safely.
 Individual results vary with any medication.

 Most side effects are mild to moderate and tend to diminish over time as the body adjusts.
 However, proper management strategies can significantly improve tolerability.